Pete Davidson Says It Felt Like ‘A Joke’ When He Landed ‘SNL’ Gig At Age 20

 “I was like 10, 12 years younger than everybody else.
 It felt like it was a joke,” he added of the SNL gig.
 “It felt like very ‘Make a Wish-y.’
 It felt like charity for sure.”

-Davidson, who lost his father at age seven during the World Trade Center attacks in 2001, said he is most comfortable on stage but he never thought he was a “great comic.”
+Davidson, who lost his father at age 7 during the World Trade Center attacks in 2001, said he is most comfortable on stage, but he never thought he was a “great comic.”

-In comments to CBS’ YouTube video of the interview, fans noted that while Davidson got “big” from his SNL fame, he never let it go to his head.
+In comments to CBS’s YouTube video of the interview, fans noted that while Davidson got “big” from his SNL fame, he never let it go to his head.
 Other fans noted that Davidson doesn’t give himself enough credit when it comes to his talent.

 Davidson, who stars in the semi-autobiographical film The King of Staten Island, scored an SNL audition six years ago after working with Bill Hader in a small role in the film Trainwreck, per The New York Post.
 SNL boss Lorne Michaels was reportedly enamored with Davidson’s unique style and signed him to a contract on the long-running late-night show in 2014.